grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/jshandle/getproperties.md

 # getProperties()

-Fetches a map with own property names of of the `JSHandle` with their values as `JSHandle` instances.
+This allows you to inspect and interact with the properties of the object within the page context.

 ### Returns